 Lake County Small Claims Court, California

 Lake County has its own Superior Court.
-Time between when the case is filed to when the case is heard vary amongst each County (and even within the same County).
-Generally, you will go to court between twenty and seventy days after the claim is filed.
+The amount of time between when the claim is filed and heard varies between each County (and even within each County).
+Usually, the hearing for your small claims court case should be between twenty and seventy days after the case was filed.
 Because of state cuts to the Lake County Superior Court budget, most hearings are set well past the seventy days.

 Statute of Limitations in Small Claims Court Cases

-All claims must be filed before the statute of limitations has run.
+All cases must be filed before a certain deadline called the statute of limitations.
 Statute of limitations is a legal term for the deadline to file a case.
-The statute of limitations is different depending on the type of case.
-If you were hurt, you have two years from the date of the injury or the date the injury is discovered to file your claim.
+The time limit is different depending on the type of the case.
+If the case involves personal injury to you, the case must be filed within two years of the injury or two years of when you first learned of the injury.
 (A minor has two years from his or her eighteenth birthday).
-If an oral contract (or oral agreement) was broken, you have two years after the agreement was broken to file your case.
-If there is a written contract, the plaintiff has three years to file the case from the date the defendant breached the contract.
-If you were the victim of fraud, you have three years from when you first learn of the fraud to file your case.
-It can be very difficult to find out when the statute of limitations begins to run.
-It is better to file sooner, rather than later, and let the judge decide.
+If the case involves an oral contract which was broken or breached, you have two years from the date of the breach to file your action.
+If a written contract was broken, you have three years from when the agreement was broken.
+If you lost money because you were tricked or lied to, you have three years from when you learn of the deceit to file your case.
+It can be very difficult to determine when the statute of limitations begins to run (even for veteran attorneys).
+It is better to file your case sooner, and let the judge decide, rather than later and lose having your case heard.

 Lake County Small Claims Court